Plea For The Trees ® Louisville,KY 40205

 The Hanson consulting team hired by the LRAA in July 2012 developed an Aeronautical Survey and Airport Airspace Analysis around Bowman Field in the fall of 2012.
-The final report on the survey and analysis is expected to be submitted to the FAA in the spring of 2013.
-The report will take the FAA at least 6 months to review and will not be made public until after approval, which is expected for fall 2013 at the earliest.
+The report on the survey and analysis was submitted to the FAA in the May 2013.

-The inventory should be very specific, i.e., down to the individual tree level rather than groups of trees and will include precise information about the ground-level elevation (in mean sea level feet) and height of each object.
+The “obstruction” inventory includes latitude and longitude coordinates, the ground-level elevation (in mean sea level feet), height of each “obstruction,” and how far the “obstruction” protrudes into the height limit (in feet).
 It is important to accurately locate each object and take into account the effect of rolling or level topography in the analysis.
-Plea For The Trees is concerned about whether the Hanson team performed sufficient survey work on the ground in addition to in the air, and will carefully review the data when the final report is issued.
+Plea For The Trees is concerned about whether the Hanson team performed sufficient survey work on the ground in addition to in the air, and is reviewing the data with respect to these concerns.

-In addition to reviewing the survey report, FAA is responsible for determining which "obstructions" are "hazards" to navigable airspace and, therefore, have to be mitigated through removal, marking, alternative published flight procedures, or a waiver.
+FAA is now responsible for determining which of these "obstructions" are "hazards" to navigable airspace and, therefore, have to be mitigated through removal, marking, alternative published flight procedures, or a waiver.